 The lists in this section are not considered exhaustive.
-The trustees may query and/or remove any costs that are deemed to be outside of the charity's funding remit and/or not justified within the application submitted.
-The trustees also reserve the right to update/amend the allowed and disallowed costs as considered necessary.
+The Trustees may query and/or remove any costs that are deemed to be outside of the charity's funding remit and/or not justified within the application submitted.
+The Trustees also reserve the right to update/amend the allowed and disallowed costs as considered necessary.

-Allowed costs:
+Allowed costs

-- Salary for research assistance on that specific application. - Access charges including statistical/database/trial co-ordinator support provided on a cost recovery basis (number of hours/days/sessions required, X cost per hour/day/session).
-Salary recovery costs of staff currently funded by HEFCE, NHS or other research award will not be considered. - Consumables directly attributable to the proposed work. - Animal costs. - Small pieces of equipment if essential for the work proposed and not available elsewhere within the institution.
+- salary for research assistance on that specific application type. - access charges including statistical/database/trial co-ordinator support provided on a costs recovery basis (i.e. number of hours/days/sessions required X cost per hour/day/session).
+Salary recovery costs of staff currently funded by HEFCE, NHS or other research award will not be considered. - consumables directly attributable to the proposed work. - animal costs - small pieces of equipment if essential for the work proposed and not available elsewhere within the institution.

-Disallowed costs:
+Disallowed costs

-In general, the trustees will not:
+In general, the Trustees will not:

-- award grants to cover expenditure already incurred - fund individuals who are employed by a commercial organisation - fund individuals who are applying for, holding or employed under a research grant from the tobacco industry.
+- award grants to cover expenditure already incurred - fund individuals who are employed by a commercial organisation - fund individuals who are applying for, holding, or employed under a research grant from the tobacco industry